-- During the intake and screening process, the county social services staff assists participants (and/or their representative) with access to services and provides information about other community programs available (e.g. a participant needs a walker, the social worker would refer them to the appropriate entity); - Face-to-face assessments and reassessments take place in the participant's residence.
-This enables county social services staff to visit with the participants (and/or their representative) and observe them in a setting where they are comfortable.
-They will also discuss concerns and safety issues.
-The resulting assessments are more reflective of the participants' needs; - County social services staff visit participants who are in hospitals and nursing facilities to develop a transition plan to allow the participant to safely return home;
+- During the intake and screening process, the county social services staff assists participants (and/or their representative) with access to services and provides information about other community programs available (e.g. a participant needs a walker, the social worker would refer them to the appropriate entity); - Assessments take place in the participant's residence or, by telehealth reassessment, if the recipient qualifies under IHSS program requirements.
+Assessments in the participant's home enables county social services staff to visit with the participants (and/or their representative) and observe them in a setting where they are comfortable.
+During telehealth assessments, county social service staff will discuss and evaluate the participant's living environment.
+County social services staff will also discuss the participant's concerns and safety issues.

+• County social services staff visit participants who are in hospitals and nursing facilities to develop a transition plan to allow the participant to safely return home;

 - County social services staff explain the rights and responsibilities of the employer/employee relationships; - Act as a point of contact for participants (and/or their representative) who need to contact the county office with questions or problems; - Refer participants (and/or their representative) to other community resources when participant's care needs exceed the scope of services or hours permitted under the program; and - Work with the participant (and/or their representative) and provider to resolve emergency payroll situations. - Participants and providers handbooks are available to inform individuals of their roles, responsibility and program details, including: - Participant roles as employer, supervising provider, communicating with provider, timesheet responsibilities, etc. - Provider Goals of the program, hiring process, understanding their responsibilities, etc. - If a risk is identified, such as the following, a discussion takes place to identify ways to mitigate the issues. - A throw rug is on a slippery surface. - An extension cord is lying across a walk path. - A participant is having slipping troubles in the shower. - A participant, with a mental impairment, plays with the knobs on the stove. - xiii.
-Qualifications of Providers of Personal Assistance - A. X The State elects to permit participants to hire legally liable relatives, as paid providers of the personal assistance services identified in the service plan and budget. - B. \\\\\ The State elects not to permit participants to hire legally liable relatives, as paid providers of the personal assistance services identified in the service plan and budget xiv.
+Qualifications of Providers of Personal Assistance - A. $\underline{X}$ The State elects to permit participants to hire legally liable relatives, as paid providers of the personal assistance services identified in the service plan and budget. - B. \\\\\ The State elects not to permit participants to hire legally liable relatives, as paid providers of the personal assistance services identified in the service plan and budget xiv.
 Use of a Representative

 - A. X The State elects to permit participants to appoint a representative to direct the provision of self-directed personal assistance services on their behalf. i.
 The State elects to include, as a type of representative, a Statemandated representative.
 Please indicate the criteria to be applied. - B. \\\\\ The State elects not to permit participants to appoint a representative to direct the provision of self-directed personal assistance services on their behalf. - xv.
-Permissible Purchases - A. $\underline{X}$ The State elects to permit participants to use their service budgets to pay for items that increase a participant's independence or substitute for a participant's dependence on human assistance.
+Permissible Purchases - A. X The State elects to permit participants to use their service budgets to pay for items that increase a participant's independence or substitute for a participant's dependence on human assistance.